duongductrong/duongductrong/README.md

 ## 👋 Trong Duong Duc ———@duongductrong

-⚡ Frontend Developer more than 4 years of experiences, passionate about open-source and eager to try new things.
+⚡ Software Engineer more than 4 years of experiences, passionate about open-source and eager to try new things.

 ### 📬 Get in Touch